U.S. Snowboarding Development

-The pipelines designed to define the pace of development, to lead program design both at the regional and national level, and to educate stakeholders such as parents and athletes about program design at the local level, through the national team.
+The pipelines are designed to define the pace of development, to lead program design both at the regional and national level, and to educate stakeholders such as parents and athletes about program design at the local level through the national team.

 If you are new to snowboarding and intersted in learning to snowboard, check out SnowLink.

 The competitive snowboarding pipeline can often be difficult to navigate.
 Below are a few resousce and descprtions to help better understand the competitive landscape.

 Where to start - Find a club in your region.
 Local clubs are a great starting point for aspiring athletes, introducing them to knowledgeable coaches who can guide them along the delevelopment pipeline.
 The USSA provides education and support to its local clubs including a certification process for coaches, judges and officials and the club itself to ensure the best experience possible for athletes and parents.

 USASA events are the best events for entry level athletes.
 USASA offer event in each region of the country.
 30 USASA regional series are located across the USA.
 Each series presents organized competitions in halfpipe, slopestyle, alpine snowboard racing, boardercross®, rail jams and banked slalom.
 At the conclusion of the regional series season, the organization hosts the USASA National Championships at the end of March / early April.
 To learn more about the USASA and the regional series closest to you, log onto: www.usasa.org.